mohammadamd/R1Wallet/readme.md

 #R1wallet

 This project is my code challenge for ArvanCloud company interview.<br>
-This is a simple wallet that can handle increase, get balance for user without acl.<br>
+This is a simple wallet that can handle increase, get balance for user without ACL.<br>
-It uses redis pub/sub as a queue for incoming wallet changes<br>
+It uses redis pub/sub as a queue for incoming wallet changes.<br>
-I tried to design this project based on SOLID principles<br>
+I tried to design this project based on SOLID principles.<br>
-To run the project make sure you have installed docker and docker-compose and it's running<br>
+To run the project make sure you have installed docker and docker-compose and it's running.<br>
 Use following command to check docker installed and it's running:
 ``` shell script
 $docker -v